 PuTTY, select the private key file in Connection > SSH > Auth.
 Save the session, so that the settings can be utilized automatically everytime you connect.

 ssh-agent is automatically configured and run, and no additional actions are required to use it.
-Putty has

 pageant and MobaXterm MobAgent (

 Settings -> Configuration -> SSH) for similar purposes.